tzurbaev/laravel-forge-api/docs/create-server.md

 ## Provision as load balancer

-Just call `asLoadBalancer()` on methods chain to indicate that new server should be provisioned as load balancer:
+Just call `asNodeBalancer()` on methods chain to indicate that new server should be provisioned as load balancer:

 ```php
 <?php